10 Types of Cane Sugar

 Both Demerara and Turbinado are single crystallization sugars with large, well-formed crystals.
 While in the centrifuge the surface molasses is washed off with steam but the molasses inside each crystal remains intact.
 This results in a dry, free-flowing, pale golden sugar with a mild molasses flavor.
 The larger crystal size makes an excellent sanding sugar for bakery products and brings a smooth flavor and crunch as a topping.

-Demerara, Turbinado and Mauritius style sugar are sometimes lumped into the category of “brown sugar.”
+Demerara and Turbinado sugar are sometimes lumped into the category of “brown sugar.”
 However, unlike the brown sugar described below, these are dryer, more free-flowing and have larger crystals.

 Brown sugar is a combination of crystalized sugar and molasses but every processor makes it slightly differently.
 This causes variations in size, color and stickiness.
 Purchasers should pay special attention to specs because of these differences.
 It is also important to get samples from multiple suppliers to find one that best suits your needs.